PhilippeR26/starknet.js-workshop-typescript/README.md

         - contract.nameFunction [workshop](https://github.com/PhilippeR26/starknet.js-workshop-typescript/blob/main/src/starknet_jsExistingAccount.ts#L56)
         - contract.invoke [script11](https://github.com/PhilippeR26/starknet.js-workshop-typescript/blob/main/src/scripts/11.CallInvokeContract.ts)
     - with a signature : account.execute [workshop](https://github.com/PhilippeR26/starknet.js-workshop-typescript/blob/main/src/starknet_jsExistingAccount.ts#L69)

+### Devnet-rs :
+If you want to install an launch an instance of the local devnet-rs : https://github.com/0xSpaceShard/starknet-devnet-rs Open a console, and launch the devnet `cargo run --release -- --seed 0`

 ### Others :

 You can find in this repo tons of other scripts.
 Dig in and find many useful examples of code.